cponcej/awesome-tech/docs/linux-commands-examples.md

 		ls -Sr1 | while IFS=$'\n' read -r file; do xz "$file"; done

+- The utility 'file' reports a file's type.
+With the option -z it will try to look inside zipped files.

 - Compare the contents of 2 dirs.
 Show only 2 columns, each for files unique to the directory:

 		comm -3 <(ls -1 dir1) <(ls -1 dir2)